nwoke008/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that copies all the HTML
+Create a script that copies all the HTML files